pavreh/deb-cup/README.md

 ## What Deb Cup can do
 * Create the debian folder with template files and an empty install file
 * Create an original source package
-* Increment changelog (Deb Cup uses a graphical text editor)
+* Increment changelog
-* Create dummy package with build dependecies
+* Create and install a dummy package with build dependecies
-* Create .deb binary package
+* Create and install .deb binary package
 * Create signed dsc and changes files (needed for uploading to a PPA)
 * Send packages to a PPA